Skip to main content

 Written by Josh

-When creating a strategy, it is important to know your operators and what will trigger them.
+When creating a strategy, understanding your operators and how they trigger conditions is crucial.

-Here is some information to help understand the differences so you can create the strategies you want.
+This guide will help you understand the different operators so you can design the strategies you want more effectively.

 Is Above / Is Below